-The \$19.5 million increase in net income for the three-month period ended April 2, 2022, as compared to the three-month period ended April 3, 2021, was primarily driven by the following:
+Net income was \$24.3 million for the three months ended October 1, 2022 as compared to \$2.1 million for the three months ended October 2, 2021.
+The \$22.2 million increase was primarily driven by the following:

-- the previously discussed \$14.5 million decrease in operating income; - a \$36.3 million increase in other income over the prior year quarter driven by a \$35.4 million increase in valuation gains on interest rate derivatives; and - a \$2.3 million increase in income tax expense.
+- the previously discussed \$13.6 million decrease in operating income; and - a \$16.2 million increase in interest expense, net; offset by - the absence of a \$4.8 million debt extinguishment charge incurred in the third quarter of 2021 related to the repayment of certain long-term debt obligations; and - a \$45.7 million increase in other income over the prior year quarter driven by a \$43.5 million increase in valuation gains on interest rate derivatives.